Decision tables

 Refer to the following articles for more information about decision tables:

-Each decision table supports a maximum 2,000 rows, 20 input columns, and 20 output columns per table.
+Each decision table supports a maximum 2,000 rows, 20 input columns, and 20 output columns.

 Complete the following steps to create a decision table: